kaliop-uk/kueueingbundle/readme.md

 Note : these events are not dispatched by Symfony2's event dispatcher as such you cannot register listeners with the ``kernel.event_listener`` tag, or the ``@DI\Observe`` annotation.
 See the examples in services.yml on how to use them.

 ## Cookbook

 ### Error management

 ### ACK/NACK, what the heck

+### Bundle Queues and Routing Keys - how do they map to Messaging Systems

 ### Implementing a new driver